 2. Earn Your MSN Degree

-During this full-time, five-semester program, you will learn from a rigorous curriculum that integrates a blended learning model of online or on-campus nursing theory courses, on-site skills and simulation labs, and clinical rotations at top healthcare facilities in metro-Milwaukee, southern Wisconsin and northern Illinois.
-The program is challenging, but worth it for students who are excited and passionate about a career within the field of nursing.
+During this full-time, five-semester program, you will learn from a rigorous curriculum that integrates a blended learning model of online or on-campus nursing theory courses, on-site skills labs and clinical simulation, and clinical courses at top healthcare facilities in metro-Milwaukee, southern Wisconsin and northern Illinois.
+The program is challenging, but worth it for students who are excited and passionate about a career in nursing.
 With hard work and dedication, you can earn your MSN and enter the workplace as a practicing nurse.

 3. Gain Experience as a Nurse